milesj/emojibase/README.md

 * `unicode` (string) - The emoji or text unicode character depending on `display`.
   *Only available in non-expanded formats.*
-* `hexcode` (string) - The hexadecimal representation of the unicode character, separated by dashes. *Does not include ZWJ or variation selectors.*
+* `hexcode` (string) - The hexadecimal representation of the unicode character, separated by dashes. *Does not include zero-width-joiner or variation selectors.*
 * `codepoint` (number[]) - An array of code points, parsed from the `hexcode` property.
 * `display` (string) - The default presentation of the emoji character, either "emoji" or "text".
 * `skin` (number) - If applicable, the skin tone, between 1 and 5.